James0199/TBmonopoly/README.md

 # Text-based monopoly
-Re-creation of monopoly in python
+Recreation of monopoly in python

+(Note that I'm a Python beginner)